 - Don’t negatively review your competitors – it’s against the rules of most review platforms and let’s face it, just plain unsporting.

 - Always respond in a way that will assure future consumers of your professionalism.

 - Don’t ignore the rules of review platforms.
 Neglecting to play by their rules can lead to review removals, messages on your public profile that publicly shame you and in some cases, can lead to litigation.

 - Don’t neglect your website!
-This is your most important tool in your marketing arsenal and it’s extremely important to use it as a platform for displaying honest reviews and testimonials.
+This is the most important tool in your marketing arsenal and it’s extremely important to use it as a platform for displaying honest reviews and testimonials.

 Once you’ve become a master at avoiding these pitfalls, you can start experimenting with a variety of techniques for encouraging consumers to review your business.

 This provides a great opportunity to contribute to the online conversation that surrounds your brand.
 You can thank customers who leave positive reviews and engage customers who have left negative ones to try and win them back.